UnlockAgency/flutter-cli/README.md

 ```

 ### Xcode version
-You're able to switch Xcode version via xcode-select -s /Applications/Xcode.app.
+You're able to switch Xcode version via `xcode-select -s /Applications/Xcode.app`.
 But this is a system wide switch.
 The flttr cli can also be configured to always use a specific version of Xcode installed, like the beta version.

 By default, flttr uses the default Xcode version installed.
 You can configure a different version to be used with: